wuxiuping1994/PinRism.Lib/README.md

-# PinRism.OCR - A .NET OCR Library powerd by Google Gemini
+# PinRism.Lib - A .NET OCR Library powerd by Google Gemini

-`PinRism.OCR` is a lightweight and easy-to-use .NET 8 class library designed for Optical Character Recognition (OCR) by leveraging the power of Google's Gemini API.
+`PinRism.Lib` is a lightweight and easy-to-use .NET 8 class library designed for Optical Character Recognition (OCR) by leveraging the power of Google's Gemini API.
 It allows you to extract text from images within your .NET applications with minimal setup.

 ## Features